andreivisan/workout/algorithms/README.md

 [Climbing Stairs](climbing_stairs.py)

+## Sorting

+### Insertion Sort

+#### What Is Insertion Sort?

+Insertion sort is a simple and intuitive sorting algorithm that builds the final sorted array (or list) one item at a time.
+It works similarly to how you might sort playing cards in your hands:

+- You start with an empty left hand (the sorted subarray) and the cards face down on the table (the unsorted subarray).

+- You then remove one card at a time from the table and insert it into the correct position in your hand.

+#### How Does Insertion Sort Work?

+The algorithm divides the array into a sorted and an unsorted part:

+1. Sorted Subarray: Initially contains the first element of the array.

+2. Unsorted Subarray: Contains the rest of the elements.

+Algorithm Steps:

+1. Start with the second element (index 1) of the array.

+2. Select the current element (called the "key") to be inserted into the sorted subarray.

+3. Compare the key with each element in the sorted subarray, moving from right to left.

+4. Shift all elements in the sorted subarray that are greater than the key to one position ahead.

+5. Insert the key into the correct position in the sorted subarray.

+6. Repeat steps 2-5 for all elements in the unsorted subarray.

+#### Example Walkthrough

+Let's sort the following array step by step:

+Initial Array: [5, 2, 9, 1, 5, 6]

+Step 1: Consider 5 at index 0 as the sorted subarray.

+Iteration 1 (i = 1, Key = 2):

+- Key: 2

+- Compare with 5:

+    - Since 2 < 5, shift 5 to the right.

+- Insert 2 at index 0.

+- Array: [2, 5, 9, 1, 5, 6]

+Iteration 2 (i = 2, Key = 9):

+- Key: 9

+- Compare with 5:

+    - Since 9 >= 5, no shifting is needed.

+- Insert 9 at index 2 (remains in place).

+- Array: [2, 5, 9, 1, 5, 6]

+Iteration 3 (i = 3, Key = 1):

+- Key: 1

+- Compare with 9:

+    - Since 1 < 9, shift 9 to the right.

+- Compare with 5:

+    - Since 1 < 5, shift 5 to the right.

+- Compare with 2:

+    - Since 1 < 2, shift 2 to the right.

+- Insert 1 at index 0.

+- Array: [1, 2, 5, 9, 5, 6]

+Iteration 4 (i = 4, Key = 5):

+- Key: 5

+- Compare with 9:

+    - Since 5 < 9, shift 9 to the right.

+- Compare with 5:

+    - Since 5 == 5, no further shifting.

+- Insert 5 at index 3.

+- Array: [1, 2, 5, 5, 9, 6]

+Iteration 5 (i = 5, Key = 6):

+- Key: 6

+- Compare with 9:

+    - Since 6 < 9, shift 9 to the right.

+- Compare with 5:

+    - Since 6 >= 5, no further shifting.

+- Insert 6 at index 4.

+- Array: [1, 2, 5, 5, 6, 9]

+Final Sorted Array: [1, 2, 5, 5, 6, 9]

+#### Characteristics of Insertion Sort

+- Time Complexity:

+    - Best Case: O(n) when the array is already sorted.

+    - Average and Worst Case: O(n²) due to the nested loops of shifting elements.

+- Space Complexity:

+    - O(1), as it is an in-place sorting algorithm.

 ## Hashing

 Hashing is a fundamental concept in computer science, used extensively for data storage and retrieval.
 At a lower level, hashing involves intricate memory management and data manipulation.
 Let's delve into what happens in memory when hashing is implemented.